 /plannotator-annotate <file.md>

-Opens a markdown file in the annotation UI.
+Opens a markdown file, directory, or URL in the annotation UI.
 Also requires the CLI.

 Install the CLI for slash command support: